DCMS Sectors Economic Estimates Methodology

 If you use assistive technology (such as a screen reader) and need a version of this document in a more accessible format, please email email@example.com.
 Please tell us what format you need.
 It will help us if you say what assistive technology you use.

 This document sets out the methodology behind the Economic Estimates for DCMS Sectors.
-They are experimental Official Statistics published by the Department for Culture, Media and Sport (DCMS).
-The latest release is available here.
+They are Official Statistics published by the Department for Digital, Culture, Media and Sport (DCMS).

-These Economic Estimates are Official Statistics used to provide an estimate of the contribution of DCMS Sectors to the UK economy, measured by gross value added (GVA) at basic price, imports and exports of services and the number of enterprises.
+These Economic Estimates are Official Statistics used to provide an estimate of the contribution of DCMS Sectors to the UK economy, measured by gross value added (GVA) at basic price, employment, imports and exports of services and goods, and the number of enterprises.

 These statistics cover the contributions of the following DCMS sectors to the UK economy;